Students turn food into non-perishable powder

-Next time you toss rotten lettuce or moldy berries you should think about this.
-Globally, we waste more than a third of the food we produce.
-That is according to the Food and Agriculture Organization.
+We waste more than a third of the food we produce.
+That is all around the world.
+This is according to the Food and Agriculture Organization.

-A group of Swedish graduate students is working to fight that fact.
-They are in the Food Innovation and Product Design program at Lund University and have come up with a way to use produce that is about to go to waste.
-It may help people who have limited access to food.
+A group of Swedish graduate students wants to change that fact.
+They go to Lund University.
+They are in a program called Food Innovation and Product Design.
+They have come up with a way to use old fruits and vegetables.
+They use food that is about to go to waste.
+It may help people who do not have a lot of access to food.

-"When we found out that one third of the food produced was going to waste while people in the world were starving, we could not back out," says Kent Ngo.
-He is one of the students who developed it.
+"We found out that one third of the food produced was going to waste while people in the world were starving.
+So, we could not back out," says Kent Ngo.
+He is one of the students who made it.

 One member of the group is Gerald Perry Marin.
 He grew up in the Philippines.
 It is the country's capital.
-He had seen how typhoons and other natural disasters cut people off from their food supply.
-And how important it was to have food options that were easy to access in a relief situation.
+He had seen how typhoons and other natural disasters cut people off.
+They often cannot reach their food supply.
+He also saw how important it was to have food options.
+They needed to be easy to get to in a relief setting.

-"Today a relief bag for humanitarian disasters contains various foods such as strawberry jam, peanut butter and peas in tomato sauce.
+"Today a relief bag for humanitarian disasters contains various foods.
+Such as strawberry jam, peanut butter and peas in tomato sauce.
 We think that an easily transported pack of cheap dried food powder with high nutritional value would fit in perfectly," Ngo says.
-The team has been trying to keep its prices down, too.
-That would aid low-budget humanitarian groups and non-governmental groups.
+The team has been trying to keep its prices down.
+That would help humanitarian groups and non-governmental groups.

-Freeze-dried food retains most of the nutritional benefits of raw food.
-It loses some vitamin and mineral density in the drying process.
+Freeze-dried food keeps most of the nutritional benefits of raw food.
+It loses some vitamin and mineral mass in the drying process.
 But it is still a good way to get fiber and nutrients.